Death toll rises, rescues dwindle in earthquake aftermath

 “I have a son just like you,” a rescue worker, identified only as Yasemin, told him after giving him a warm hug.
 “I swear to you, I have not slept for four days.
 I swear I did not sleep; I was trying to get you out.”

+Dramatic rescues were reported elsewhere, including in the city of Antakya, where crews saved a 10-year-old girl overnight and on Friday.
+Elsewhere in Hatay province, in the city of Iskenderun, nine survivors were located Friday trapped in a building.
+Six were saved and work was ongoing to reach the others.

+Elsewhere, in the Turkish city of Diyarbakir, a woman was rescued more than 100 hours after the quake and rescuers were still trying to reach her child.

-The death toll from the earthquake, which Turkish Turkish President Recep Tayyip Erdogan has called “the disaster of the century,” has risen to nearly 21,000, eclipsing the more than 18,400 who died in the 2011 earthquake off Fukushima, Japan, that triggered a tsunami and the estimated 18,000 people who died in a temblor near the Turkish capital, Istanbul, in 1999.
+The death toll from the earthquake, which Turkish President Recep Tayyip Erdogan has called “the disaster of the century,” has eclipsed the more-than 18,400 who died in the 2011 earthquake off Fukushima, Japan, that triggered a tsunami and the estimated 18,000 people who died in a temblor near Istanbul in 1999.

-The new figure, which is certain to rise, included over 17,600 people in Turkey and more than 3,300 in civil war-torn Syria.
-Tens of thousands were also injured and many tens of thousands have been left homeless.
+Overall, Turkey has said that some 6,500 buildings are confirmed to have collapsed in the quake.

-Aerial footage revealed the scope of devastation, with entire neighborhoods of high-rises reduced to twisted metal, pulverized concrete and exposed wires.
+Aerial footage from over the earthquake zone in Turkey revealed entire neighborhoods of high-rises reduced to twisted metal, pulverized concrete and exposed wires.

 Even though experts say trapped people could survive for a week or more, the chances of finding survivors in the freezing temperatures are dimming.
 As emergency crews and panicked relatives dug through the rubble — and occasionally found people alive — the focus began to shift to demolishing dangerously unstable structures.